nashville-software-school/bangazon-inc/book-4-bangazon/chapters/ASPNET_IDENTITY_INTRO.md

 # Identity Framework

-Identity Framework in .NET allows you to easily add authentication to your ASP.NET MVC application.
+Identity Framework in .NET allows you to easily add authentication and user-related data to your ASP.NET MVC application.

-Follow the steps in the [Introduction to Identity on ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-2.1&tabs=visual-studio) tutorial to see how easily you can create an application that has register, log in, and log out automatically scaffolded for you.

-Once you complete that short tutorial, you should skip directly to the [Add custom user data to the Identity DB](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/add-user-data?view=aspnetcore-2.1&tabs=visual-studio#add-custom-user-data-to-the-identity-db) section to see how to _extend_ the basic **`IdentityUser`** model to add more information.

-## Scaffolding for ASP.NET Core 2.1
+When you create a new project in Visual Studio, you need to make sure that during the setup that you click the button labeled `Change Authentication` and select _Individual User Accounts_.

+## Customizing User Accounts

+By default the only information that is captured about the user by Identity Framework is their username and password.
+Often, your application will want to capture more information about the user - such as their name, address, phone number, etc.

+To do that you need to override the default code that Identity provides for registering a new user.
+You cannot modify that code directly, so you need to generate your own files in your project, and that will override the default behavior.

 ### Scaffolding Identity Assets